Aniela Pawlikowska: Life

 Aniela Pawlikowska was born to a family with a rich literary and scientific heritage.
 Her mother was Maryla Wolska, a Polish poet, the daughter of Wanda Młodnicka, née Monné, muse and fiancée of the painter Artur Grottger, herself a writer and translator.
 Her father was Wacław Wolski, engineer, inventor, author on mathematical logic, linguist, an early pioneer of the Polish petroleum industry, and associate of the Canadian petroleum entrepreneur, William Henry McGarvey.

 Aniela was the youngest of five children.
 Her older sister was the writer and poet, Beata Obertyńska.

 Aniela was home-schooled.
 One of her tutors was a family friend, the university professor of philosophy and psychology and artist, Władysław Witwicki.
 Aniela ("Lela") Wolska's artistic talent was noted early; she held her first solo exhibition at age nine.
 On that occasion, 54 of her works were exhibited by the Lwów Society of Friends of Fine Art (Towarzystwo Przyjaciół Sztuk Pięknych).
 Her home education did not conclude with a matriculation examination, so she attended lectures on the history of art given at Lwów University by Professors Bołoz-Antoniewicz and Władysław Podlacha as an auditor.

-In 1924 Lela Wolska married Michał Gwalbert Pawlikowski, a bibliophile, writer, and publisher.
+In 1923 Lela Wolska married Michał Gwalbert Pawlikowski, a bibliophile, writer, and publisher.
 She joined him at the family seat of Medyka, near Przemyśl.
+"Medyka" was also the imprint her husband's small publishing and printing enterprise which specialised in small runs of literary works for which Lela provided the illustrations.
 They had three daughters and a son.
-The family would also spend a lot of time at their mountain chalet, "Pod Jedlam" ("The Firs"), in Zakopane.
+The family would also spend a lot of time at their mountain chalet, "Pod Jedlami" ("The Firs"), in Zakopane.
 It had been designed for Michał's father, Jan Gwalbert Pawlikowski, by the modernist artist, Stanisław Witkiewicz.
 With her husband's active support she continued her studies in art at the Krakow Academy of Fine Arts with Wojciech Weiss and Kazimierz Sichulski.